-(A) Income equalisation - tax implications
+9.4 Income equalisation - tax implications

-The price of a unit of a particular class is based on the value of that class' entitlement in the Trust, including the income of the Trust since the previous distribution or, in the case of accumulation units, deemed distribution.
-In the case of the first distribution received or accumulation made in respect of a unit, part of the amount, namely the equalisation payment, is treated as a return of capital and is not taxable as income in the hands of the unitholder.
-This amount is, however, in the case of income units, deducted from the cost of the unit in computing any capital gains.
-Equalisation applies only to units purchased during the relevant accounting period.
-It is calculated as the average amount of income included in the issue price of all units of the relevant class issued during the period.
+The price of a Unit of a particular Unit Class is based on the value of that Unit Class's entitlement in the Trust, including the income of the Trust since the previous distribution or, in the case of accumulation Units, deemed distribution.
+In the case of the first distribution received or accumulation made in respect of a Unit, part of the amount, namely the equalisation payment, is treated as a return of capital and is not taxable as income in the hands of the Unitholder.
+This amount is, however, in the case of income Units, deducted from the cost of the Unit in computing any capital gains.
+Equalisation applies only to Units purchased during the relevant accounting period.
+It is calculated as the average amount of income included in the issue price of all Units of the relevant Unit Class issued during the period.

-(B) UK information reporting regime
+9.5 UK information reporting regime

-Unit trusts are required to report details of interest distributions paid to UK, and many non-UK investors.
-Dividend distributions and payments made to ISA investors are not within the scope of these rules but see the paragraphs dealing with the "Automatic Exchange of Information" below.
+AUTs are required to report details of interest distributions paid to UK, and many non-UK investors.
+Dividend distributions and payments made to ISA investors are not within the scope of these rules but see the paragraphs dealing with "International Tax Compliance" below.